ErikMarketing/ZapCache/README.md

 ## Overview

 Simple WordPress plugin that adds a cache clearing button to your admin bar.
-Works with Hostinger, Kinsta, SiteGround, Cloudways, WP Engine, Nitropack and major caching plugins.
+Extra features that works with Hostinger, Kinsta, SiteGround, Cloudways, WP Engine, and major caching plugins.

 ## 🚀 Features